 Luke W. Reynolds is Chief of Outreach & Program Development at the FDIC.
 His staff develop, enhance, and promote FDICís financial education resources for consumers and small businesses.
 He and his team conceptualized and implemented two FDIC pilots, the Youth Savings Pilot and Adopt-a-School Pilot.
 Mr. Reynolds serves on the Consumer News editorial board, DCP Workplace Excellence Council, Alternative Dispute Resolution Steering Committee, and he previously served on the Un/Underbanked Surveys Project Team and helped manage the Small Dollar Loan Pilot.
 He is also an FDIC Deputy Ethics Counselor.

-Mr. Reynolds has authored or contributed to many publications, has spoken internationally on the US consumer protection landscape, and has taught workshops for senior leaders in other countries on how to adapt the Money Smart curriculum to develop a national financial education program.
-He has been recognized with the FDIC Chairmanís Individual Excellence and Chairmanís Team Excellence Awards, Divisional Manager of the Year Award, and a Commendation by the County of Los Angeles.
+Mr. Reynolds has authored or contributed to many publications.
+These include authoring two law review articles and co-authoring a longitudinal evaluation of Money Smart.
+He has spoken internationally on the US consumer protection landscape and has taught senior foreign leaders how to adapt the Money Smart curriculum to develop a national financial education program.

-Mr. Reynolds, a native Oregonian, holds a baccalaureate degree with High Distinction from Indiana University where he studied public financial management and economics, a Juris Doctor (J.D.) degree from Loyola Marymount University Law School in Los Angeles, is a licensed attorney in California and the District of Columbia, and is a Certified Regulatory Compliance Manager (CRCM).
+Mr. Reynolds, a native Oregonian, holds a baccalaureate degree with High Distinction from Indiana University where he studied public financial management and economics and a Juris Doctor (J.D.) degree from Loyola Marymount University Law School in Los Angeles.
+He is a licensed attorney in California and the District of Columbia, and is a Certified Regulatory Compliance Manager (CRCM).
 He served as Chief Technical Editor of the Loyola of Los Angeles International Law Review, and has been recognized for his pro bono work, which has included litigation.
+His other awards include the FDIC Chairmanís Individual Excellence and Chairmanís Team Excellence Awards, Divisional Manager of the Year Award, and a Commendation by the County of Los Angeles.